 Dependency is a feature in TestNG that allows a test method to depend on a single or a group of test methods.
 This will help in executing a set of tests to be executed before a test method.
 Method dependency only works if the “depend-on-method” is part of the same class or any of the […]

 Grouping test methods is one of the most important features of TestNG.
 In TestNG users can group multiple test methods into a named group.
 You can also execute a particular set of test methods belonging to a group or multiple groups.
 This feature allows the test methods to be segregated into different sections or modules. […]

-An important features provided by TestNG is the DataProvider feature.
-It helps you to write data-driven tests, which essentially means that same test method can be run multiple times with different data-sets.
-Please note that DataProvider is the second way of passing parameters to test methods (first way we already discussed in @Parameters example).
-It […]
+An important features provided by TestNG is the testng DataProvider feature.
+It helps you to write data-driven tests which essentially means that same test method can be run multiple times with different data-sets.
+Please note that @DataProvider is the second way of passing parameters to test methods except passing parameters from testng.xml.
+It helps in […]

 While running tests there can be cases where certain tests get stuck or may take much more time than expected.
 In such a case you may need to mark the said test case as fail and then continue.
 In this tutorial, we will learn to configure TestNG tests to timeout after some configured time duration. […]

 When executing TestNG tests, there may be some scenarios where you may have to disable a particular test or a set of tests from getting executed.
 For example, consider a scenario where a serious bug exists in a feature due to certain tests belonging to certain scenarios that cannot be executed.
 As the issue has […]

 While writing unit tests there can be certain scenarios where we need to verify that an exception is being thrown by the program during execution.
 TestNG provides a feature to test such scenarios by allowing the user to specify the type of exceptions that are expected to be thrown by a test method during execution. […]